makrai/notes/lotfian-19-msp-podcast.md

   * categorical emotions (ie, anger, happiness, sadness)
   * Attribute and categorical based descriptors provide complementary info
 * Figure 4 shows the questionnaire which has two parts
-  * first part evaluates the segments with attribute based annotations (Figs
+  * first part evaluates the segments with attribute based annotations (Figs)
     * seven-point Likert scale to evaluate valence (negative versus  positive), arousal (calm versus  active), and dominance (weak versus  strong).
 We
-    * self-assessment manikins (SAMs) [38], [39] to visually guide the evaluators in annotating these dimensional attributes.
-SAM provides a lexicon-free assessment tool which simplifies the understanding of the emotional attributes, improving their inter-evaluator agreement.
-The
+    * self-assessment manikins (SAMs) [38], [39] to visually guide the evaluators in annotating these dimensional attributes
+      * a lexicon-free assessment tool which simplifies the understanding of the emotional attributes, improving their inter-evaluator agreement
   * second part evaluates the segments with categorical labels
     * First, the evaluators need to choose the primary emotion that best
       * anger, sadness, happiness, surprise, fear, disgust, contempt, neutral